Categories of XT-class MFM hard disk controllers

 By 'MFM', I mean the Seagate ST-506/ST-412 interface.

 Below, by 'geometry', I mean the count of cylinders, count of heads, count of sectors per track.
 For example, the Seagate ST-225 drive has a geometry of 615/4/17.

-If you are unfamiliar with the subject matter, remove any preconceived idea you have about controllers being able to ask hard drives for identity information.
+If you are unfamiliar with the subject matter, remove any preconceived idea you have about controllers being able to ask hard drives for identity or geometry information.
 That kind of functionality does not exist in the ST-506/ST-412 interface.

 'Single-geometry controller' is a term that I use here to describe controllers that support only one drive geometry, and that geometry is fixed.

 The first hard disk controller that IBM supplied in the IBM 5160 (IBM XT) was a single-geometry controller.
 It could only support a geometry of 306/4/17.
 The subject controller is the 'Variation #1' one shown at here.